Summer Study at Colorado State University

 ESL: ENGLISH AS A SECOND LANGUAGE -- This intensive class is designed for foreign-born students who want to improve their English language skills.
 Participants will be individually tested and assigned a personalized program.
 Emphasis will be placed on conversational skills as well as mastering English grammar, vocabulary, reading and writing skills.

-KNOWLEDGE IS POWER: INTRO TO LAW & THE JUSTICE SYSTEM -- This workshop is an introduction to careers in law and some specialty fields such as criminal, real estate and entertainment law.
+LAW & THE JUSTICE SYSTEM: KNOWLEDGE IS POWER -- This workshop is an introduction to careers in law and some specialty fields such as criminal, real estate and entertainment law.
 Examine the fundamental concepts within negligence, bankruptcy, copyright and trademark law.
 Examine the American criminal justice system and its attempt to curb violence, crime and civil disobedience.
 Participation in a mock trial will give you an understanding of lawyers' roles: investigation, research, advocacy, negotiation, trial preparation, and dispute resolution.

 COMMUNITY SERVICE WORKSHOP -- Want to make a difference this summer?
 Students who enroll in the Community Service workshop will dedicate their heart, sweat and tears to helping local non-profit organizations.
 A portion of this workshop (sponsored by Habitat for Humanity) will allow students to dedicate their efforts towards building affordable, low cost housing to qualified families in need of adequate shelter.
 In addition, students will also join their classmates in extended local projects around campus that are beneficial to the community and enriching to you.
 At the conclusion of the program, students will be issued a Certificate of Accomplishment from Summer Study Programs attesting their hours performed during the workshop.
 High school credit may be available.
 This course is capacity controlled.